Baked Beet Chips seasoned with garlic and cumin and paired with a cool and creamy cucumber labneh dip with feta and lemon.

 But all those chips are adding up, and adding up freakishly fast as my fat jeans are turning into my skinny jeans.
 I needed to make something to control my crunchy, savory tooth before I had a complete meltdown.
 You understand, yes?

-Welcome the new addition, beet chips!
+Welcome the new addition, baked beet chips!
 Baked, not fried (thanks to my mom for making sure of that!)
-These beet chips are thinly sliced using a mandolin and coated in olive oil, garlic powder, cumin and salt and pepper.
+These baked beet chips are thinly sliced using a mandolin and coated in olive oil, garlic powder, cumin and salt and pepper.
 I love the combination of beets with smoky cumin ever since I made them into beet latkes and it’s been one of my favorite flavor combinations.
-To pair with the smoky chip is a cool, bright lemony labneh dip drizzled with olive oil and garnished with crunchy cucumber and feta.
+To pair with the smoky cumin beet chip is a cool, bright lemony labneh dip drizzled with olive oil and garnished with crunchy cucumber and feta.

 Move over chips and guac (actually no, please stay), there is a new chip-sheriff in town!
 (Too corny?)